ErinMorelli/em-beer-manager/README.md

 *by Erin Morelli*

-Manage your beers with WordPress.
-Integrates simply with Untappd beer check-ins.
+Manage and display your beers with WordPress.
+Integrates simply with Untappd and Untappd for Business.
 Great for everyone from home brewers to professional breweries!

 ## Overview ###